top of page

 Strategies for Managing High Excitement Levels

-Creating a pre-guest routine also helps.
+Creating a pre-guest routine can also help.
 For example, you could put your dog’s favourite chew toy in their designated calm space as a distraction while guests enter your home.
-Over time, this pre-emptive strategy conditions your dog to stay relaxed.
+Over time, this strategy conditions your dog to stay relaxed.

 Conclusion

-Stopping your dog from jumping on guests might feel overwhelming at first, but it’s entirely achievable with the right approach.
-By understanding why dogs behave this way, teaching alternative behaviours, and maintaining consistency, you’ll be shaping a more polite and happy pet.
-Don’t forget to involve your guests and use positive reinforcement to make progress more effective.
+Stopping your dog from jumping on guests might feel overwhelming at first, but it’s entirely achievable.
+By understanding why dogs behave this way, teaching alternative behaviours, and maintaining consistency, you’ll shape a more polite and happy pet.
+Don’t forget to involve your guests and use positive reinforcement to make progress effective.

 For more tips and guidance, explore additional resources on dog training and behaviour.
-Remember, training is as much about strengthening your bond with your dog as it is about teaching commands.
+Training is as much about strengthening your bond with your dog as it is about teaching commands.
 With patience and practice, you’ll both have reasons to feel proud.

 Comments